damienbod/AngularWebpackVisualStudio/README.md

 Webpack knows which paths to run and includes the corresponding files and packages.

-The "loaders" section and the "modules" section in the configuration provides Webpack with the followinginformation: which files it needs to get and how to read the files.
+The "loaders" section and the "modules" section in the configuration provides Webpack with the following information: which files it needs to get and how to read the files.
 The modules tells Webpack what to do with the files exactly.
 Like minifying or whatever.

 In this project configuration, if a production node parameter is set, different plugins are pushed into the sections because the files should be treated differently.